swkWien/sessions/2022/gdcr/sessions_draft.md

 Diese Session passt so.

-## 2. Session: Facing Reality (Code Review, Refactoring, Pair Programming)
+## 2. Session: Facing Reality (Code Review, Refactoring, Pair Programming) - Katrin & Patrick

 We face reality.
 There is already code.
 It works, that's nice.